onejeuu/sc-file/docs/source/formats.rst

-📝 Game Formats
+📚 Formats
 ==================================================

 .. include:: _links.rst

 .. warning::
-  Formats specifications are based on **reverse-engineering** and may contain inaccuracies.
+  Format specifications are based on **reverse-engineering** and may contain inaccuracies.

 | Binary templates for `010 Editor`_ are available in the `templates`_ directory.